janssens/plopxy-txt2img/README.md

 ## TO DO // Ideas

+* wrap on text-align right
 * Combine text-decoration
 * Support of text-align center
+* Support of text-align justify
 * Font-size for h1, h2 and h3
 * support list-style for ul
 * neasted UL ?!!